 Administrative Control Through New Setting in Teams Meeting Policy

 Background blur for Teams meetings has been available since September 2018.
-Background effects, better known as the ability for users to choose images to use as their background during Teams meetings (Figure 1) appeared in early April.
+Background effects, better known as the ability for users to choose blurring or background images to use during Teams meetings (Figure 1) appeared in early April.
 The availability of background effects created some issues for Office 365 tenants, such as making sure that people select appropriate images.
 Microsoft didn’t have an answer at the time, so they went with the solution of providing a set of curated images for people to choose from.
 However, it’s easy to upload custom images and use those images instead.

 Policy Controls First Followed by Client Updates